lnx00/Lmaobox-LmaoGet/README.md

 The LmaoGet package manager can be used through the game's console.
 Type `lmaoget help` to get a list of available commands and their descriptions.

+Note that it is currently not possible to move files to the `%localappdata%` folder through Lua, so scripts will be installed into the game's folder instead.

 ## Safety

 Please note that contributed repositories may **not** be checked thoroughly and can be changed by the authors at any time.
-You should **always** check the scripts you're installing, updating or running and make sure they aren't malicious!
+You should **always** check the scripts you're installing, updating, or running and make sure they aren't malicious!

 ## Contributing